Nehalkumar99/TaskOSapp/README.md

 # TaskOS

-A Flutter project for a task scheduler app based on deadlines scheduling where task are organised based on priority and deadline.
+A Flutter android project for a task scheduler app based on deadlines scheduling where task are organised based on priority and deadline.

 Users are asked to add a task with the time before it must be completed and add a priority and time duration to the task.